axibase/atsd/rule-engine/details-table.md

 ## Examples

-The examples below are written to a log file via the **Logging** tab and maintain the original numeric precision.
+The examples below are written to a log file on the **Logging** tab and maintain the original numeric precision.

 ### `ascii`